Free Things to Do in Phoenix, AZ

 Arizona State University (ASU)

 A university campus doubling as a tourist spot?
 Yes, please!
-You can discover hidden gems in Arizona State University’s Tempe Campus.
+You can discover hidden gems in Arizona State University’s Tempe Campus as you revel in activities in Phoenix AZ.

 Looking to gaze at the sunset or sunrise?
 The “Air Apparent,” designed by James Turrell, frames the sky using LED lights to ‘enhance color perception during sunrise and sunset.’
 This public art was installed in 2012; it is made of steel and is a specifically proportioned chamber.
 It has an opening in the ceiling that will give you a stellar and spectacular view every time you look up.